mkornyev/ReEntryWiki/Models.md

 * Admins see all `CaseLoadUser`s
 * SOWs see only those belonging to them

-### Referral
+### `Referral`
 Represents a transaction of resources made by a single User.
 Referrals must have a User, but they do not need a CaseLoadUser.
-A referral without a CaseLoadUser represents a referral to someone out of the app system, while a referral with a CaseLoadUser represents a referral to a User's CaseLoadUser.
+A referral without a CaseLoadUser represents an out-of-system referral, while a referral with a CaseLoadUser represents a referral to a User's CaseLoadUser.
 A referral can include many resources.
+* __Notifications:__
+  1. Types: The referral model contains `sendSMS` and `sendEmail` methods that fire when a referral is created
+  2. Referral Tracking: The system uses a verification mechanism to check whether a referral link (for a particular resource) was accessed by the user.
+It does this by generating a `created_at` object for the referral, and appending it as a querystring to each link.
+If the param is seen again by the server (in the __get_resource__ or __home__ actions), the `markReferralAsSeen()` function matches the timestamp to a referral marks it as seen. `THIS IS A CRUCIAL APPLICATION MECHANISM`
+    * Although collisions are possible, they are highly unlikely.
+The `Str()` representation of the object contains SIX decimal points.
+[Read more here](https://docs.python.org/2/library/datetime.html#datetime.datetime.__str__)

 ### Resource
 Represents the basic item used in referrals and which can be accessed freely on the site.
 Resources are referred to individuals, but they can exist without being referred.
 A resource can also have many tags, though it does not need any.